SorellaLabs/brontes/book/architecture/inspectors.md

   - **Proposer Payments:** ETH paid by the builder to the block proposer.
   - **Transaction Sponsorship:** ETH spent by the builder to [sponsor](https://titanbuilder.substack.com/p/titan-tech-teatime-1) transactions within the block.

+> **Note:** Some builders secretly refund parts of priority fees to searchers or order flow generators (tg bots for example).
+We can't track these kickbacks without knowing the addresses involved.
+If you have this information, please share it to help us improve our calculations.

 ### Step 4: Store Results

 Finally the resulting [`MevBlock`](./database/schema/mev_blocks.md#mevblock-fields) and [`Vec<Bundles>`](./database/schema/mev_blocks.md#bundle-fields) are written to the database in the `MevBlocks` table.